-If you are applying for SSD benefits and have a condition or impairment that is preventing you from working at substantial gainful activity level as outlined by the Social Security Administration, you may be eligible to receive Social Security disability benefits.
+If you are applying for SSD benefits and have a condition or impairment that is preventing you from working at substantial gainful activity level as outlined by the Social Security Administration, you may be eligible to receive Social Security disability benefits in Michigan.
 Here’s what you need to know about how to apply for Social Security disability, and why an experienced Social Security disability attorney can help you:

 Types of Social Security Disability: SSDI vs. SSI

 Before you file a claim for Social Security disability benefits, it is important that you know there is a two types of social security disability — Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI)—and whether you qualify for one of these programs, or both.

 SSDI benefits are intended for those who are disabled or blind, and who are ‘insured’ by Social Security through their contributions to the Social Security fund during their relevant working years.